 Easy Double Chocolate Chip Muffins Recipe

-Decadent double chocolate chip muffins can be an indulgent way to start the day in the morning.
-Enjoy it with your favourite cuppa – either tea or coffee – you’ll definitely feel spoilt.
+A decadent double chocolate chip muffin can be an indulgent way to start the day in the morning.
+Enjoy it with your favorite cuppa – either tea or coffee – you’ll definitely feel spoilt.

 Double chocolate muffins in red paper muffin cases on a wire cooling rack.